uxlfoundation/foundation/language/README.rst

 The language SIG is led by Biagio Cosenza <bcosenza AT unisa DOT it>.

 You can sign up for the Language SIG mailing list on this `page <https://lists.uxlfoundation.org/g/Language-SIG>`__ to receive updates and call information.
+Drop an email to the language SIG Chair if you have trouble subscribing to the list.

 2026 Language SIG Quarterly Meetings